Liebig's Extract of Meat Company: Early development

-In 1847, Justus von Liebig developed a concentrated beef extract in hopes of providing a cheap and nutritious meat substitute, Extractum carnis Liebig, for those unable to afford the real thing.
+In 1847, Justus Freiherr von Liebig developed a concentrated beef extract in hopes of providing a cheap and nutritious meat substitute, Extractum carnis Liebig, for those unable to afford the real thing.
 His method was to trim the fat from the meat, break the meat into small particles, boil it with water to form a liquid of 6-8% solids, and then stir it over low heat, until it was reduced to a paste of 80% solids.

 However, in Europe meat was too expensive to profitably supply the necessary raw materials to create the extract.

-Liebig made his process public, publishing the details in 1847.
+Freiherr (Baron) von Liebig made his process public, publishing the details in 1847.
 Liebig clearly stated of his process that "the benefit of it should ... be placed at the command of as large a number of persons as possible by the extension of the manufacture, and consequently a reduction in the cost."
 A variety of companies produced small batches of meat extract based on Liebig's ideas, often using his name on their products.

 In 1862, George Christian Giebert, a young German railway engineer visiting Europe, read Liebig's Familiar Letters on Chemistry.
 Convinced that the process could be industrialized, he wrote to Liebig to suggest opening a manufacturing plant in South America.
 Using the flesh of cattle that, before the popularity of canning or freezing meat, would otherwise have been killed for their hides alone, he hoped to produce meat extract at one third of the European cost.
 He visited Max Joseph von Pettenkofer's Royal Pharmacy in Munich, and Friedrich Mohr's laboratory in Koblenz, where small amounts of extract were being produced.